irvanw1899/task-management-suite/README.md

 # Task Management Suite
 This is a simple task management application built with Laravel.
 The application allows users to manage their tasks using a web interface.

+## Screenshots
+Here are some screenshots of the application:
+`public/images/login.png`

 ## Requirements
 - PHP >= 8.2
 - Composer